 Arizona Supreme Court Committee on Character and Fitness

 Candidate Criteria/Qualifications: Committee members must possess the time, skill and patience to review confidential detailed reports of background investigations into financial, criminal, civil, employment, disciplinary and academic matters.
 Committee members must have the ability to marshal and present evidence, examine witnesses and write clear, concise and well-reasoned findings and recommendations when required.
 Committee members must understand the importance of applying the Supreme Court Rules pertaining to this process consistently and fairly.
 Communication with Court staff and other Committee members is encouraged and expected.
 Applicants should describe prior experience with regulation or discipline of professionals, and their views on the observance of an attorney’s professional ethical obligations, on their application.
-Applicants who currently serve or have served within the past two years as law school faculty (including adjunct) at one of Arizona's accredited law schools shall not be considered if such service could give rise to significant conflicts of interest regarding their duty to the Supreme Court to review and evaluate the character and fitness of current or former students.
+Applicants who currently serve or have served within the past two years as law school faculty (including adjunct) at one of Arizona's accredited law schools shall not be considered if such service could give rise to significant conflicts of interest regarding their duty to the Supreme Court to review and evaluate the character and fitness of their current or former students.

-The Committee conducts at least one formal hearing/meeting monthly in Phoenix and members are expected to participate in each hearing.
-Members must also participate in one or more panels per month held throughout the state on an as-needed basis.
+The Committee conducts at least one formal hearing monthly in Phoenix.
+Members are expected to participate in each formal hearing.
+Members must also participate in one or more informal hearings per month held throughout the state on an as-needed basis.
 In addition, each member isassigned several applicant files for independent review each month.
-Currently, including file review and hearings/ meetings, members devote an average of about 25 hours per month to their Committee responsibilities.
+Between file review and hearings/business meetings, members devote an average of about 25 hours per month to their Committee responsibilities.
 Mileage is paid for any members residing outside Maricopa County, but there is no other compensation for service as a Committee member.

-An application form must be submitted to the State Bar by Wednesday, August 27, 2014.
+An application form must be submitted to the State Bar by Wednesday, September 7, 2016.
 For additional information contact Nina Benham at 602.340.7329 or Nina.Benham@staff.azbar.org.